deepak-webonise/webomagick/README.md

 require 'webomagick'
 ```
 ____________________________________________________________________________
+Following are the actions user can perform on image:

 #### thumbnail(width : int)
-Resize the image according to  width
+Resize the image according to width.

 * Example
 ``` ruby